randomtruffles/Dominion_League/rules.md

 ### <a name="4.1"></a>4.1.
 Matches

-A match is 6 games between the same two players, with each player going first 3 times.
+A match is 6 games between the same two players.
 Each player plays one match against each other player in their division.

 <a name="4.1.1"></a>4.1.1.
 Matches must be played on [Dominion Online](https://dominion.games/).

-<a name="4.1.2"></a>4.1.2.
-The first game should have a random starting player, and then starting player should alternate for the remaining games.

 ### <a name="4.2"></a>4.2.
 Playing sessions